Edison Local School District watching its pocketbook amid Sammis Plant shutdown

-STEUBENVILLE, Ohio (WTRF) – After Sammis Plant company officials formally announced a shutdown in July laying off roughly 140 employees beginning in March, Edison Local School officials are keeping a watchful eye on its pocketbook.
+RICHMOND, Ohio (WTRF) – Sammis Plant company officials formally announced a shutdown in July, which will lay off roughly 140 employees beginning in March.
+This will affect the budget of Edison Local Schools, so officials there are keeping a watchful eye on their pocketbook.

 The financial impact of the plant’s closure is not yet fully known, but for now Edison plans to take an estimated $2.3 million hit to its budget starting in 2024.